-Fortunately, there is still a way that you can make a successful claim if you are the victim of a hit and run accident.
+Fortunately, there is still a way that you can make a successful claim if you are the victim of an incident where the other driver fails to stop at the scene.
 The Motor Insurers Bureau (or MIB) is a non-profit organisation that was set up and is funded by UK insurers specifically for the purpose of helping hit and run accident victims.
 You do not necessarily need a lawyer to assist you with a claim against the MIB but it is recommended that you seek representation to ensure you are fully compensated.
 The MIB are after all, just like any other insurance company: they do not offer you a blank cheque, you need to know you're rights and understand the process.

-Fortunately, in the UK there is still a way that you can make a successful claim following a hit and run accident.
+Fortunately, in the UK there is still a way that you can make a successful claim if the other driver fails to stop at the scene.

 Hit and Run claims – What you need to know

 All the information you need to make a claim following your road accident

 Hit by a vehicle that did not stop?